justinmart/crypto_portfolio/README.md

 This is a quick iPython Notebook script that will calculate your current crypto portfolio in USD and provide an overview of your entire position.

-Currently built to support balances held on:
+Currently built to support all assets held on:
 - Coinbase
 - GDAX
 - Poloniex

-Also supports balances held in cold storage on:
+Also supports assets held in cold storage on:
 - BTC
 - ETH (including all ETH tokens)
 - Dash